Ginzburg-Landau theory for unconventional surface superconductivity in PtBi$_2$: Symmetry and nodal structure of superconducting states

 where the block $\hat H_N(\vec k)$ is the normal-state Hamiltonian and $\hat\Delta(\vec k)$ is a pairing matrix, onto this single band.
 This relies on the energy splitting between the Fermi-arc band and bulk bands being larger than the superconducting energy scale.
 This condition breaks down in the vicinity of the Weyl points but ARPES experiments \cite{KSV24, CSK24} show that it holds over nearly the full arc.

 The projected BdG Hamiltonian has the generic form

 where $\xi(\vec k)$ is the normal-state dispersion and $\Delta(\vec k)$ is the pairing amplitude.
 Since there is no sign of time-reversal symmetry being broken spontaneously $\Delta(\vec k)$ can be chosen real for all momenta $\vec k$.
 For our analysis, we only require the dependence of the pairing amplitude along the Fermi arcs.
-To parameterize $\Delta$, we start from the polar angle $\phi$ of $\vec k$. $\phi$ does not uniquely label the arc states due to the horseshoe shape of the Fermi arcs.
+To parametrize $\Delta$, we start from the polar angle $\phi$ of $\vec k$. $\phi$ does not uniquely label the arc states due to the horseshoe shape of the Fermi arcs.
 We can, however, remove this problem by deforming the parametrization without changing the symmetry \cite{CSK24}.
 The Fermi arcs are connected to short sections of bulk Fermi surfaces in the vicinity of the Weyl points that link them to the Fermi arcs at the opposite surface.
 The OP is, so far, unmeasurably small in the bulk~\cite{KSV24, CSK24}.
 For large intervals of angles $\phi$, there is no normal-state Fermi surface.

 For every irrep $A_1$, $A_2$ or irrep component $\E1$, $\E2$, the function $\Delta(\phi)$ must be a real-valued basis function of this irrep or component.
 In Table \ref{tab.fphi}, we list the basis functions of the angle $\phi$ up to order $l=6$.
 Moreover, there is another important symmetry constraint: Fermionic antisymmetry requires the pairing matrix in the full BdG Hamiltonian, Eq.\ (\ref{eq.BdG.2}), to satisfy $\hat\Delta^T(-\vec k) = -\hat\Delta(\vec k)$ \cite{Gor58, SiU91, CTS16}.
-Simply speaking, this implies that the pairing matrix must be even under time reversal \cite{TiB21, endnote.SCeven}.
+Simply speaking, this implies that the pairing matrix must be even under time reversal \cite{TiB21}.
 Time reversal maps $\vec k$ to $-\vec k$ and thus $\phi$ to $\phi + \pi$ modulo $2\pi$.
 The pairing amplitude $\Delta(\phi)$ in the projected BdG Hamiltonian, Eq.\ (\ref{eq.BdG.3}), inherits this property.
 The corresponding signs under time reversal are also given in Table~\ref{tab.fphi}.
+Hence, the pairing amplitude $\Delta(\phi)$ must be a real basis function of the irrep or irrep component and must be even under time reversal.
+To find the symmetry-imposed nodes, it is sufficient to consider the lowest-order basis function with these properties.
+Basis functions of higher order only introduce additional modulations of the amplitude without changing its symmetry.
+More details are given in Appendix~\ref{app.symmetries}.